Oxtail Stew

 • Add the remaining oil, followed by the onion, carrots, and celery, and saute until soft.
 Add the garlic and cook for one more minute.
 Add in the tomato paste and cook for a couple of minutes until it starts to darken.

 • Pour in the wine and cook for a couple of minutes until the alcohol evaporates.
 Add the beef broth, oxtails, bay leaves, and fresh spices.
-Once boring, lower the temperature to simmer and cover with a lid.
+Once boiling, lower the temperature to simmer and cover with a lid.
 Cook for two hours or until the oxtails become tender.

 • Remove from the heat and serve immediately.